Intel AMX (Advanced Matrix Extensions) Explained

 • Bfloat16 (BF16) Support.
 AMX provides native support for the BF16 floating-point format.
 This data type occupies 16 bits of computer memory.
 BF16 delivers intermediate accuracy for most AI training workloads and can also deliver higher accuracy for inferencing if needed.
 It is particularly useful in ML because it allows models to be trained with almost the same accuracy as when using 32-bit floating-point numbers but at a fraction of the computational cost.

-Note: Open-source frameworks such as TensorFlow and PyTorch are optimized for INT8 and BF16 operations by default.
+Note: Open-source frameworks such as TensorFlow and PyTorch are optimized to use INT8, BF16, or FP16 automatically based on hardware performance.

-The tiled architecture and native support for the BF16 data type give Intel CPUs with integrated AMX acceleration a significant performance advantage over their predecessors.
+The tiled architecture and native support for the BF16 and FP16 data types give Intel CPUs with integrated AMX acceleration a significant performance advantage over their predecessors.

-The table shows performance utilization for different data types, detailing operations per cycle for the 3rd Gen Intel Xeon (Intel AVX-512 VNNI) and 4th Gen Intel Xeon (Intel AMX) processors.
+The table shows performance utilization for different data types, detailing operations per cycle for the 3rd Gen Intel Xeon (Intel AVX-512 VNNI) and AMX-eqquipped Intel Xeon processors.

 Operations per Cycle